Open-Source-Community-VIT-AP/AutoRoleBot/README.md

 To launch the file, use the following command, `python3 main.py` inside the `src` file.

-Once the bot is online on your discord server, you are all set to use it's various commands on the server.
+Once the bot is online on your discord server, you can use all of it's various commands on the server.

-** Note: ** Make sure to create a role called `AutoRole Admin` and assign it to the people who will be using the bot.
+**Note:** Make sure to create a role called `AutoRole Admin` and assign it to the people who will be using the bot.

 Setup your `participants.csv` file in the `data` folder.
 Make sure to follow the exact same format as the example file.

 ### Various bot commands

--   `==addrole` - Adds roles to all the users present in the `participants.csv` file and joined the Discord Server.
+-   `==addrole` : Adds roles to all the users present in the `participants.csv` file and joined the Discord Server.
--   `==usersleft` - Provides you a list of users that are yet to join the Discord server.
+-   `==usersleft` : Provides you a list of users that are yet to join the Discord server.

 ## Contributing